SHIN0003/HarmonySync/README.md

 ## Getting Started

-This app currently only works locally, working ony deployment
+This app currently only works locally, working on deployment

 ### Prerequisites